matwilso/matwilso.github.io/_posts/gpt-sim.md

 They will be so freaking accurate.

 Made-up story, probably inaccurate, but somewhat illustrative:

-People are standing having drinks on a raised patio.
+*People are standing having drinks on a raised patio.
-"Everybody off the patio!", a droid comes running from across the street, "Get inside!", they look over confused, a moment the supports start creaking.
+"Everybody off the patio!", a droid comes running from across the street, "Get inside!", they look over confused, as the supports start creaking.
-Most get inside, while a few drop down a few feet before the patio comes to a halt.
+The patio comes to a halt a few feet lower, most got inside but a few drop down and get knocked off their feet.*

-On YouTube, there are thousands of videos of structural failures, including several videos of this exact thing happening on YouTube, which much worse results.
-The droid had integrated this knowledge of the tell-tale signs of pillars about to collapse.
+*On YouTube, there are thousands of videos of structural failures, including several videos of this exact thing happening, which much worse results.
+The droid had integrated this knowledge of the tell-tale signs of pillars about to collapse.*

 Just like someone said GPT is like having a PhD person there.
 This will be like having a world expert.
 It would know survival skills.
 How to do workout exercises, yoga.
 How to play guitar cords.
 It would be like having a Ian Banks Culture/Star Wars droid.
 C3PO that knows all the languages or whatever.

-To caveat, idk how far we are from YouTube GPT3.
+To caveat, hard to say how far we are from YouTube GPT3.
 It’s possible text is a uniquely well-suited modality for progress here.
 But also there is image-GPT, and though it’s hella compute expensive, it at least strongly suggests that other modalities are conquerable.
-And once we have YouTube GPT3, it’s prolly not as simple as taking it out-of-the-box and using it for high-fidelity simulation.
-But with the wide range of tools already built on top of GPT3, it seems possible to jerry rig an accurate physics simulator out of YouTube GPT3.
+And to further caveat, if we do get YouTube GPT3, it’s prolly not as simple as taking it out-of-the-box and using it for high-fidelity simulation.
+But with the wide range of tools already built on top of GPT3, it seems possible to jerry rig this or at least help use it to bootstrap better robots.

-But I can now imagine really powerful AI systems much more clearly than I could before.
+But one big takeaway I have is that I can now imagine really powerful AI systems much more clearly than I could before.
 GPT3 has not stopped scaling.
 The whole quantity has a quality all its own.
 This really seems true.